 - Download and install Disk Drill for Mac.

-- Click the Recover button next to the drive on which your Excel file was stored prior to deletion.
+- Click the Recover button next to the drive on which your deleted Excel file was stored.

 - Wait until Disk Drill finishes analyzing the drive.